Attila and the Huns

 These people originally came from Asia.
 A writer of that period wrote that they were so monstrously ugly and misshapen that one might take them for two-legged beasts.
 In stature they were small, they had a sallow complexion and their heads 'were shapeless lumps with pin-holes rather than eyes'.
 Their smell was appalling.
 No wonder that people of that time thought they were the offspring of sorceresses and evil spirits.

-It seems they were untouched by any form of civilisation.
+It seems they were untouched by any form of civilization.
 They had no towns or villages, but were always on the move.
 The men were permanently on horseback: there they ate, slept, conferred together and fought.
 The women and children followed in wagons.
-For food they drank the blood of their horses or ate a kind of yoghourt made from rancid mare's milk.
+For food they drank the blood of their horses or ate a kind of yoghurt made from rancid mare's milk.
 They did not undertake any form of agriculture, and the art of weaving was unknown to them.
 For clothing they relied on the skins of goats and rats.
 The terror the struck into others was phenomenal.
 This was partly due to their looks - already hideously ugly, they were make even more repulsive by a great scar on their cheeks.
 This had been caused by a gash from a sword when they were babies; the idea behind this savage custom was that it made them free from fear.
 Certainly they fought like demons: they moved at great speed, were quite fearless and had enormous powers of endurance.

 The Hun people arrived in Europe at the time when the Roman Empire was slowly dying.
 Gradually they spread over the whole continent.
 They were most concentrated, perhaps, in the country which today is known as Hungary, but over all eastern Europe - from the Alps to the Urals - there were small groups of these fierce wagon-folk.
 At first they were too spread out and independent to be a serious threat to the Roman Empire, but then there arose a king who by his power and ferocity made all the tribes of the Huns obey him.